RISAW1130/pokedex/README.md

 ## Installation

-You can install the development version of pokedex from [GitHub](https://github.com/) with:
+You can install the development version of the `pokedex` package from [GitHub](https://github.com/) with:

 ``` r